mckenziewest/math425/README.md

  I taught this course with specifications grading, for more on that, see the syllabus.

  Please let me know if you find this useful for your course.
 You may adapt this content for your course.
 I would appreciate if you let me know you were doing so, it would validate my work making it 😄.
+Of course, feel free to add [Issues](https://github.com/mckenziewest/math425/issues) if you find them.

 ## Links and Descriptions
    * [Course Calendar](https://github.com/mckenziewest/math425/blob/main/course_calendar.page/source.md), a day-to-Day summary of content covered from Nicholson's 4th edition book.